adaryorg/adaryorg/content/index.md

 ---
-title: Welcome to adary.org - tech stuff for all tech lovers
+title: Welcome to adary.org - tech stuff for all tech oriented folks
 date: 2025-03-26
 tags:
   - linux